-Ocean - sea-ice response
+3.3 Ocean - sea-ice response

-Zhong et al. (2011), and Miller et al. (2012) argued that the ocean - sea-ice response can help to maintain the long-lasting cooling in the NH (Zhong et al., 2011).
-Figure 5 shows the time evolution of feedback could play a major role in sustaining a century long cooling after a cluster of four volcanic eruptions in the mid 13th century.
-In contrast to these studies, our simulated cooling is shorter and lasts for several decades.
-After the 536/540 CE double event, the barotropic streamfunction (BTS) and the Atlantic meridional overturning circulation (AMOC) from short term (0-2 years), to mid (3-10 years) and long term (11-30 years) response.
-The BTS corresponds to the horizontal surface flow, and the AMOC corresponds to the vertical mass streamflow in the ocean, sea-ice cover in the ensemble mean takes longer to recover and does not reach the climatological mean value until the year 560 CE.
-This means that the sea-ice is in an anomalous state for more than 20 years after the 536 CE eruption.
-Following the 574 eruption, the sea-ice area is anomalous for 30 years, and after the 626 eruption the sea-ice area is anomalous for 15 years.
+The ocean - sea-ice response can help to maintain the long-lasting cooling in the NH (Zhong et al., 2011).
+Figure 4 shows the time evolution of the barotropic streamfunction (BTS) and the Atlantic meridional overturning circulation (AMOC) from short term (0-2 years), to mid (3-10 years) and long term (11-30 years) response.
+The BTS corresponds to the horizontal surface flow, and the AMOC corresponds to the vertical mass streamflow in the ocean.

-In the first 5 years after the eruptions, there is a decreased transport visible in the BTS from east of the USA all the way to the British Isles and Iceland of up to 3 Sv (Figure 5a and b).
-From Fig. 5b and c can be seen that the subpolar gyre (south of Greenland) gets more confined to its center 3-10 years after the eruptions, as there is a strengthening of the flow in the center, whereas the flow at western and eastern sides weakens.
-At the same time, the transport around 30The ocean - 40N switches from a weakening to a strengthening flow of more than 3 Sv.
+In the first 5 years after the eruptions, there is a decreased transport visible in the BTS from east of the USA all the way to the British Isles and Iceland of up to 3 Sv (Figure 4a and b).
+From Fig. 4b and c can be seen that the subpolar gyre (south of Greenland) gets more confined to its center 3-10 years after the eruptions, as there is a strengthening of the flow in the center, whereas the flow at western and eastern sides weakens.
+At the same time, the transport around 30°- 40°N switches from a weakening to a strengthening flow of more than 3 Sv.
 After 10 years, the signal in the BTS becomes very small and after 21-30 years, it is almost all back to around 0 anomaly.
 The only signal that lingers is the weakened eastern part of the subpolar gyre.
-In the right panels in Fig. 5, a significant decreased streamflow occurs at the surface around 60N after the first 2 yearsand 3-5 years after the eruptions.
+In the right panels in Fig. 4, a significant decreased streamflow occurs at the surface around 60°N after the first 2 years and 3-5 years after the eruptions.
 From 3-5 years there is an increase in the streamflow visible at ~2000 m depth, corresponding to a strengthening of the AMOC.
 This strengthening peaks at 6-10 years after the eruptions with a significant increase of more than 1 Sv, to decrease again after 10 years.
 After 20 years the strengthening of the AMOC has disappeared again and the ocean circulation shows hardly any anomalies anymore.
 Only the decrease in 2-5 years and the 6-10 year increase in AMOC is significant for this volcanic model ensemble, which indicates that the AMOC signal is overwhelmed by internal variability.

-sea-ice feedback can help to maintain the long-lasting cooling in the NH.
 A complex interaction between sea-ice expansion, changes in horizontal circulation (BTS) and overturning circulation leads to the reduction in heat transport, which then further enhances sea-ice expansion (Zhong et al., 2011).
-The In our simulations, the sea-ice expansion is most pronounced in the Labrador Sea, which results in a confinement of the subpolar gyre to its center south of Greenland, where it shows a strengthening of ~3 Sv 2-10 years after the eruptions (5b and c).
-At the same time, the cyclonic circulation weakens by more than 3 Sv in the eastern basin, which goes along with a reduction of the gyre related heat transports(Jungelaus et al., 2014), as described by Jungelaus et al. (2014).
+The sea-ice expansion is most pronounced in the Labrador Sea, which results in a confinement of the subpolar gyre to its center south of Greenland, where it shows a strengthening of \sim 3 Sv 2-10 years after the eruptions (4b and c).
+At the same time, the cyclonic circulation weakens by more than 3 Sv in the eastern basin, which goes along with a reduction of the gyre related heat transports (Jung-claus et al., 2014).
 In addition, there is a reduction in the Gulf Stream of more than 3 Sv in the first 5 years, followed by a strengthening of the same magnitude in years 6-10.
 This is consistent with Zanchettin et al. (2012), although they found the strengthening to occur later, 11-15 years after the eruption.